Last Updated on

 No need to input your zip code, as it will be automatically generated after you’ve selected your region, province, city/municipality, and barangay.

-If your personal information on the form matches your records, the system will show a “Complete Account Registration” notification (see image below) to confirm successful submission of your application.
+If your personal information on the form matches your records, the system will show a “Complete Account Registration” notification (see image below) to confirm the successful submission of your application.

 2. Wait for an email reply from the SSS.